-From 2016 – 2018 she served as the ethics and governance advisor to the pre & post IPO Origin Bank (NASDAQ: OBNK) board of directors, a $4b broadly diversified bank.
-Cynthia is a governance fellow with the National Association of Corporate Directors (NACD), is a member of the Society for Governance Professionals and is active in 50/50 Women on Boards; she presents regularly at all three.
-She serves on the Steering Committee of the Boston Regional Business Ethics Network.
-In 2015, she helped establish the International Corporate Governance Society (ICGS) and served on its board during its first 5 years.
-She serves on the development committee of the Boston Public Library and volunteers with the Steppingstone Foundation and the Boys and Girls Clubs of Boston.
+Dr. Clark served as the ethics and governance advisor to the pre- and post-IPO Origin Bank board of directors.
+She is a governance fellow with the National Association of Corporate Directors (NACD), a member of the Society for Governance Professionals, and is active in 50/50 Women on Boards; she presents regularly at all three.
+Dr. Clark helped establish the International Corporate Governance Society (ICGS) and served on its board during its first five years.
+She is a former financial services industry executive at Prudential Securities and worked at Bank of Boston as a relationship manager for its banking and mutual fund clients.
+Currently, Dr. Clark serves on the board of the Boston Public Library and volunteers with the Steppingstone Foundation and the Boys and Girls Clubs of Boston.

 Dr. Clark is author of Giving Voice to Values in the Boardroom; Business & Society: Ethical, Legal, Digital Environments; and Trust Diffusion: How Creating Climates of Trust Influence Organizational Effectiveness.
 Her recent work has been published in MIT Sloan Management Review, Harvard Business Review, Business Horizons, Strategic Management Journal, Business Ethics Quarterly, and Journal of Business Ethics.
 Dr. Clark’s work received the McLaughlin Prize for Research in Accounting Ethics in 2019, the Emerald Publishing Citations of Excellence Award in 2015, and Best Article at the Strategic Management Society in 2013.
 She has made presentations internationally, including in London, Paris, Copenhagen, Tampere, Bath, Berlin, Madrid, Valencia, Guanacaste, Bled, and Rome.